 You will have the chance to hear from a series of speakers and disruptors who have propelled their careers forward by embracing the unknown, cultivating grit in the face of hardship and enacting—as well as reacting to—profound change.
 Not only will you hear amazing speakers, but you will also have the chance to engage with your fellow attendees and bounce your thoughts off of them, while providing insight and advice to help them navigate their moments of transition, as well.

 For me, launching the ON Leadership Conference has given me the chance to enact a personal and meaningful moment of transition.
 Like many of you, for seven years, I hosted the AlwaysOn Leadership Symposium through my IT services firm Atrion.
 The conference allowed us to bring together more than 700 business leaders across the community who were passionate about exploring how technology, business, and leadership intersect.
-We would bring in speakers from all over the country who would speak on everything from the Four Disciplines of Execution to the art of resiliency to XX.
+We would bring in speakers from all over the country who would speak on everything from the Four Disciplines of Execution to the art of resiliency.

 The inaugural ON Leadership Conference will weave in some of the experiential and topical components that made the AlwaysOn Leadership Symposium a “can’t miss event,” but it will be an entirely new show with an original purpose.
 We will be bringing together leaders across all industries, professions and experience levels for a day of learning.
 We will be seating solopreneurs right alongside large enterprise CEOs.
 Moreover, we will be exploring the intersection of business and leadership in both our professional and personal worlds.

 The exact date and location of the event will be released soon, but for now, I encourage you to join my mailing list (click here) to receive up-to-date information about the conference.